Amritha-07/Review-Based-Recommendation-System/README.md

 ## References

-This project was inspired by and based on the following sources:
+This project dataset was from the following sources:

 - [Customer reviews of amazon products Dataset](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products/data) from kaggle